Fabio Metelli Archive

 The Fabio Metelli Archive is an exceptional statement of his educational activity and his research work in the experimental psychology field.

-Born in Trieste in 1907, Metelli was first Cesare Musatti’s assistant at the University of Padova, then Psychology professor and director of the Experimental Psychology Institute in that university.
+Born in Trieste in 1907, Metelli was first Cesare Musatti’s assistant at the University of Padua, then Psychology professor and director of the Experimental Psychology Institute in that university.
 His most popular works are about the perception of motion and the so-called perceptual transparency:

 that perceptive event in which a physically opaque surface, conveniently structured and coloured, gives an observer a clear impression of transparency.
 2 Furthermore, Metelli together with prof. Ernesto Valentini established the first Italian degree in Psychology (1971), at the universities of Padova and Roma.